Home » Water Filtration » RO Filtration » WHAT IS REVERSE OSMOSIS & HOW DOES IT WORK?

 The Different Applications of Reverse Osmosis Treatment

-Reverse osmosis has many applications though it is most commonly used for desalination.
+Reverse osmosis has many applications, though, as mentioned, it’s most commonly used for desalination.
 Desalination is the process of removing salt from saltwater.
-It is highly beneficial to areas that don’t have good access to freshwater but are near saltwater.
+It’s highly beneficial in areas that don’t have good access to fresh water but are near saltwater.
+It can also be used in water purification, selective separation, and concentration.

 Seawater Desalination System in Tampa Bay Florida